cheap-glitch/vue-cli-plugin-sitemap/README.md

 If both routes and  URLs are provided, they will be merged  together in a single sitemap.
 In  the case  of duplicated  locations, static  URLs will  prevail over their matching routes.

+## Changelog

+You can consult the full changelog [here](https://github.com/cheap-glitch/vue-cli-plugin-sitemap/releases).

 ## License